 Service as Advisor Form

 Complete the form by providing the following information for service as advisor to graduate students in the past four years: name of student, student’s department/program, year the degree was conferred or is expected, role served by the nominee, and placement information for the student.
+Please list first those for which the nominee was chair or co-chair.
 The awards selection committee considers placement information to be valuable in their assessment.
 Although we are especially interested in Rackham Master’s degree students, the faculty member’s role in advising other students may also be included.

 - Mark Hunter, Henry A. Gleason Collegiate Professor of Ecology and Evolutionary Biology

 - Susan Waltz, Public Policy

 - Steven Yaffee, Natural Resources and the Environment

 - Bradley R. Smith, Art and Radiology